fsantamaria1/Bird_Classification/README.md

 1. Base Model: The initial model before fine-tuning, saved as `base_bird_model.h5`.

-2. Tun

-ed Model: The model after fine-tuning, saved as `tuned_bird_model.h5`.
+2. Tuned Model: The model after fine-tuning, saved as `tuned_bird_model.h5`.

-These saved models can be used for inference or further analysis without the need to retrain the models.
+These saved models can be used later without the need to retrain the models.

 ## Additional Resources